Promotions to Full Professor on the Charles River Campus

 From Dr. Jean Morrison, University Provost and Chief Academic Officer

-President Brown and I are delighted to announce the promotion of 13 members of our Charles River Campus faculty to Full Professor at Boston University.
+I am delighted to announce the promotion of 8 members of our Charles River Campus faculty to the rank of Full Professor at Boston University.

-Through seminal scholarship, eye-opening exploration, and a passion for the transmission of knowledge, these exceptional faculty members have emerged as leaders, both in their respective fields of research and in their classrooms.
-They are merging disciplines to discover solutions to some of our most pressing challenges, producing foundational writings that help to evolve our understanding of the world, and working to inspire a new generation of young scholars and professionals.
-In doing so, they help to demonstrate each day the true depth of Boston University’s talented academic community.
-We are proud to count them as members of our faculty and pleased that their careers will be spent here at BU:
+Through seminal scholarship, field-defining exploration, and passion for the transmission of knowledge, these exceptional faculty members have emerged as leaders, both in their respective areas of research and in their classrooms.
+They are merging disciplines to discover solutions to some of our most pressing challenges, producing foundational writings that help to further evolve our understanding of the world, and working to inspire a new generation of young scholars and professionals.
+In doing so, they help to demonstrate each day the depth and excellence of Boston University’s talented academic community.
+We are proud to count them as members of our faculty and pleased that they have reached this significant milestone here at BU:

-Please join me in congratulating these wonderfully talented colleagues on their recent promotions and in wishing them the best of luck in their new positions.
+Please join me in congratulating these wonderfully talented colleagues on their recent promotions and in wishing them success in their new positions.
 It is thanks in large part to their hard work and to yours that Boston University upholds its tradition of excellence and is on track to remain a research and teaching leader for many years to come.